bramstein/text-overflow/README.md

 	<dt>str</dt>
 	<dd>The string to append to the content before it is clipped.
 Defaults to the ellipsis character "`…`".
 May also contain HTML, but the string itself is not subject to being clipped.</dd>
 	<dt>autoUpdate</dt>
 	<dd>Automatically update the clipped text when the available space for the text becomes smaller or larger.
-Defaults to false (because it incurs some extra costs.)
+Defaults to false (because it incurs some extra costs.)</dd>
 </dl>

 The following example shows how to replace the default ellipsis